Back up Microsoft OneDrive files

 - Navigate to the OneDrive folder:

 Microsoft rebranded their sync and sharing service from SkyDrive to OneDrive via a patch to Windows 8.1 in April of 2014.
 If you previously used SkyDrive, all references to SkyDrive were updated to OneDrive with the exception of the folder where OneDrive files are actually stored (by default, C:\Users\<YourUsername>\SkyDrive).
 While it may appear as a folder labeled OneDrive, your files are actually stored in the SkyDrive folder and hard linked to a folder named OneDrive.
-As long as the SkyDrive folder remains in your file selection, the Code42 app will continue to back up your OneDrive files.
+As long as the SkyDrive folder remains in your file selection, the Code42 agent will continue to back up your OneDrive files.

 C:\Users\<Your user name>\OneDrive